insper-education/active-handout-workshop-paee-ale-21/content/03-interactive-content/index.md

         !!! details
             Correct answer here.
 Take into account that students will phrase their answers differently and try to include elements that will let them evaluate their own answers.

+Recommended uses:

+- Writing a single line of code or command
+- Identifying/finding something in an diagram or code snippet.

+Examples of these are "Where does X occur?" or "In what section Y is located?".
+In this case we do not want to direct the students' gaze into specific parts of the code/image/etc. Instead, students should look at the whole and identify where they are supposed to look for what's asked.

 !!! task
     Try to create a short question that asks about: